Microsoft Office: Microsoft Office 2019

 On September 26, 2017, Microsoft announced that the next version of the suite for Windows desktop, Office 2019, was in development.
 On April 27, 2018, Microsoft released Office 2019 Commercial Preview for Windows 10.
 It was released to general availability for Windows 10 and for macOS on September 24, 2018.

 Microsoft Office 2021

 On February 18, 2021, Microsoft announced that the next version of the suite for Windows desktop, Office 2021, was in development.
 This new version will be supported for five years and was released on October 5, 2021.

 Microsoft Office 2024

 On November 14, 2023, Microsoft announced Office 2024, expected to be rolled out in the second half of 2024.
 The announcement was a reversal of their decision to discontinue the Office brand in January 2023.
 Like its predecessors, Office 2024 can be purchased under a perpetual license for the desktop.
 Office 2024 was released for customers under an LTSC contract on September 16, 2024.
-The consumer version of Office 2024 released on October 1, 2024.
+The consumer version of Office 2024 was released on October 1, 2024.
 Like its predecessors, Office 2024 is also available in a macOS variant.